Sellafield: Organ removal inquiry

+2023 hacking and radioactive leak

+In December 2023, it emerged that Sellafield was the victim of cyber hacking by groups closely linked to Russia and China It was first reported by UK newspaper The Guardian, it is unknown if the malware has yet been eradicated.
+It is still unknown to the extent of the attack and what the long term effects are.

+The Guardian has since reported that the Sellafield site has a "worsening leak from a huge silo of radioactive waste" that is likely to continue until 2050.
+The silo in question is the Magnox swarf storage silo and it was reported that scientists were still trying to estimate the risk to the public using statistical modelling.

 Health studies in Cumbria and Seascale

 In 1983, the Medical Officer of West Cumbria, is said by Paul Foot to have announced that cancer fatality rates were lower around the nuclear plant than elsewhere in Great Britain.
 In the early 1990s, concern was raised in the UK about apparent clusters of leukaemia near nuclear facilities.

 A 1997 Ministry of Health report stated that children living close to Sellafield had twice as much plutonium in their teeth as children living more than 100 mi away.
 Health Minister Melanie Johnson said the quantities were minute and "presented no risk to public health".
-This claim, according to a book written by Stephanie Cooke, was challenged by Professor Eric Wright, an expert on blood disorders at the University of Dundee, who said that even microscopic amounts of the man-made element might cause cancer.
+This claim, according to a book written by Stephanie Cooke, was challenged by Professor Eric Wright, an expert on blood disorders at the University of Dundee, who said that even microscopic amounts of plutonium might cause cancer.

 Studies carried out by the Committee on Medical Aspects of Radiation in the Environment (COMARE) in 2003 reported no evidence of raised childhood cancer in general around nuclear power plants, but did report an excess of leukaemia (cancer of the blood or bone) and non-Hodgkin's lymphoma (NHL, a blood cancer) near two other nuclear installations including Sellafield, the Atomic Weapons Establishment Burghfield and UKAEA Dounreay.

 COMARE's conclusion was that "the excesses around Sellafield and Dounreay are unlikely to be due to chance, although there is not at present a convincing explanation for them".
 In earlier reports COMARE had suggested that "a mechanism involving infection may be a significant factor."
 The clusters have disappeared in the early 1990s.